flexurio/flx-nocode-api/README.md

 The `build.sh` script produces per-database, per-OS binaries with feature-gated builds so each artifact contains only the selected backend.
 It also optionally signs/notarizes macOS binaries if Apple credentials are present.

+Note: Use `./build.sh` or `bash build.sh` (not `sh build.sh`). macOS ships an older Bash (3.2) that lacks associative arrays, so the script avoids them for portability.
+Export any Apple signing credentials in your shell or CI environment rather than editing the script.

 ### 19.1 New Flag Syntax

 Usage: